wurzeljena/problembase/README.md

 admin.
 You won't regret.
 However, thorough security checks still have to be done.
 Feel free to analyse the code, I'll be happy about critical feedback.

-Passwords are stored as unsalted SHA-1 hash.
-This is propably not state-of-the-art, but seemed sufficient to me.
+Passwords are stored as salted SHA-512 hash.
+To prevent password guessing, one has to wait for 10 seconds after a failed attempt.

 What's still missing
 --------------------